grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 - What is the bigger picture that is not self-evident in the code?
 - In short, what is everything that a developer needs to know to use the code?

-Be aware that it may be difficult to integrate auto-gen content with other documentation such as relevant sections of getting started guides, tutorials, and detailed code examples.
-You may need to consult with a Doc Squad member to ensure that your content is properly cross-referenced.
+> **Note:** It might be difficult to integrate auto-generated content with other documentation, such as relevant sections of _Get started_ guides, tutorials, or detailed code examples.
+You might need to ask a Docs team member to ensure that your content is properly cross-referenced.

 ### Elements of API references